themaplelab/swan/readme.md

 ### Running Swift-WALA

 - First you need to setup environment variables.
 You can also add this to your `~/.bashrc` or `~/.bash_profile`.
 Make sure to `source` after.
-The first two are the same as those set in `gradle.properties` and the third is just the directory this repo is in.
+The first two are the same as those set in `gradle.properties` and the third is just the directory of this repo.

 ```
 export WALA_PATH_TO_SWIFT_BUILD={path/to/your/swift/build/dir}